Join The Club

 There is so much more to remark beyond the beach, port and yachting fraternity.
 This beautiful town radiates with the same panache of a little St Tropez and has still held on to its authenticity, remaining a glorious example of 17th and 18th Century architecture.
 Narrow little houses huddled together in painted strips of terracotta, azure blues and eau de nil greens.
 Obligatory French shutters and wrought iron frontage add to the picturesque views from the harbour, where the heritage of the Clermond Ferrant family remain as a ruin, perched on the hillside.
 The Clermond Ferrant family were responsible for starting the original Michelin Guide.

-Gerald Passedat Le Petit Nice is located at
+Gerald Passedat Le Petit Nice